Oil is recovered using two main methods: mining and in situ. The method employed depends on how deep the oil sands reserves are deposited.

 The majority of in situ operations use steam-assisted gravity drainage, or SAGD.
 This method involves pumping steam underground through a horizontal well to liquefy the bitumen, which is then pumped to the surface through a second recovery well.

 A second method – cyclic steam stimulation (CSS) – pumps steam down a vertical well to soak or liquefy the bitumen, which is then pumped to the surface through the same well.
 This technique is repeated until the oil is removed.

-97 per cent of the total surface area of the oil sands region could be developed in situ, allowing for a lesser impact on the land.
-As of January 2014, there were approximately 50 commercial oil sands projects in Alberta – only five of which were operational mining projects (with a sixth under construction).
+Approximately 97 per cent of the total surface area of the oil sands region could be developed in situ, allowing for a lesser impact on the land.
+As of 2017, there were approximately 40 commercial oil sands projects in Alberta.
 Find out more about oil sands land impact.

 Heavy oil and bitumen processing

 Since most refineries in Canada were designed to process conventional light crude oils, some heavy oil and about half the bitumen produced are upgraded to create synthetic crude oil.
 Synthetic oil is usually low in sulphur and contains no residue or very heavy components.
 Upgrading can occur at or near the producing area or the refinery.

 Upgrading uses temperature, pressure and catalysts to crack the big molecules into smaller ones.
 Adding hydrogen or removing carbon from the oil creates hydrocarbon molecules like those in light oil.
 Upgraded oil is used as a replacement for conventional crude oil to make gasoline, diesel, jet fuel and heating oil.